US voters on aid: 'Of course I want Ukraine to win, but...'

 I think we should keep supporting Ukraine till the end of this war, but American taxpayers deserve an evaluation and an understanding of where and how their money is being used.
 The Biden administration needs to do a better job communicating why we are giving so much money to the Ukrainian army and provide a long-term roadmap to how the money will keep Americans safe.

-Laura is semi-retired and lives in a Republican-dominant area.
+Laura is semi-retired and lives in a heavily Republican area.
 She is concerned about threats to democracy.

 Ukraine has been an independent country for 30 years.
 Putin's brutality has made Russia an international pariah.
 I'm horrified by every aspect of this invasion.
 When this war is over, as it will be someday, Ukraine will be a wasteland regardless of who wins.
 Rebuilding will take decades and require more money than has been spent so far.